-Contract settlements: acceptance: SAFE - accounting: what you must do before you accept an offer
+Contract settlements: acceptance: SAFE - accounting: what you must do before you issue a letter of acceptance

 The guidance about contract settlements at EM6000+ only relates to direct tax.
 You must never include VAT or VAT penalties in a contract settlement.